 Black-footed Cat Facial Characterstics

-HEAD The face has a typical domestic cat appearance with diagonal black lines running the outer corner of each eye across the cheeks.
+The face of a Black-footed Cat has a typical domestic cat appearance with diagonal black lines running the outer corner of each eye across the cheeks.
 The chin and throat are white and there are two or three distinct dark bands on the chest.

-The plain ears are slightly rounded and the same base colour as the rest of the body.
-When stalking or threatened, the ears are flattened to keep a low profile.
+The plain ears are slightly rounded and are the same base colour as the rest of the body.
+When the Black-footed Cat is stalking or threatened, the ears are flattened to keep a low profile.